The Odeon of Herodes Atticus, an ancient Roman theatre on the Acropolis in Athens.

 A pretty street in Plaka, Athens with a family walking in the distance

-How long should I spend in Athens?
+How many days should I spend in Athens?

 Given the size of the city, three days is a good amount of time to spend in Athens.
 This gives you enough time to visit the main attractions without being too rushed and allows you to see some of the city.